OnyxMcQueen/tic-tac-toe/README.md

 - [ ] Select all the squares and add an event listener for a click.
 - [ ] When a square is clicked, add an X or O to the square, depending on which player's turn it is.
 - [ ] Switch between players after each turn.
+- [ ] Check if the game has a winner after each turn.
+- [ ] If there is a winner, update the gameover banner to show an appropriate message and display it.
-- [ ] Check if the game is over after each turn.
-(Could be a winner or a tie.)
+- [ ] Check if the game has a draw after each turn.
-- [ ] If the game is over, update the gameover banner to show an appropriate message for a win or a tie, then display the banner.
+- [ ] If there is a draw, update the gameover banner to show an appropriate message and display it.
+- [ ] The game board should be disabled if it hits either gameover state.
 - [ ] When the "New Game" button on the gameover banner is clicked, reset the game to its original state.

 ## Step 5: Optimization and Stretch Goals